 LinkAssistant for backlink outreach campaigns

 Being a link-building outreach tool, LinkAssistant tracks and verifies link placement.
 The tool generates reports based on customizable templates — a useful functionality for a link-builder to measure the progress.
 Simply switch to the Reports module, where you will have some basic reports prepared (you may add or remove data blocks).

 Besides, LinkAssistant allows saving your project to a shared drive where several people can reach and work over it simultaneously.

-These steps show the basics of marketing outreach, and I hope you’ve found the tips and tools helpful.
-Do you have a story to tell about your own effective outreach activities?
+These steps show the basics of email marketing outreach, and I hope you’ve found the tips and outreach tools helpful.
+Do you have a story to tell about your most effective email outreach activities?
 I will be happy to learn from your experiences, please share them in the comments below!